LilaShiba/resume2025/README.md

 _Apr 2021 - 2022_
 - Developed and launched financial technology applications utilizing JavaScript, MongoDB, and API integrations, securing over $1M in client contracts.
 - Contributed to the development of proprietary frameworks designed to streamline client onboarding processes.
 - Enhanced financial data analysis capabilities through the use of NoSQL databases.
+- Terminated due to Blood Cancer

 ### **Self-Employed**
 **Engineer & Full-Stack Developer**